-Such people are also often referred to as “DREAMers,” because Congress has been considering legislation on a similar theme known as the DREAM Act.
+The people benefitting from DACA are also often referred to as “DREAMers,” because Congress has been considering legislation on a similar theme known as the DREAM Act.
 But it’s impossible to say when or whether Congress will take action on the DREAM Act legislation.
-The Administration’s creation of this deferred action remedy is meant to fill in the gap.
+The Obama administration’s creation of this deferred action program is meant to fill in the gap.

 As with any government policy put into place by the president and not Congress, a number of uncertainties remain.
-Although DACA can be renewed after its initial two-year grant, there is no protection against the possibility that a later administration will alter or eliminate the program--in fact, President-Elect Donald Trump has given many indications of planning to cancel the program outright.
+Although DACA can be renewed after its initial two- or three-year grant, there is no protection against the possibility that a later administration will alter or eliminate the program--in fact, President-Elect Donald Trump has given many indications of planning to cancel the program outright.

 Under the new DACA program effective in early 2015, you may apply for deferred action status if you: